JEYCDEE/private-page/readme.md

   editing new photos, videos, contacts, etc.
   - 1.2 Added multiple languages.
 Now you can switch between English and Russian languages.
+  - 1.3 Added functionality for adding new posts on the home screen.
+Also fixed some bugs and annotations.